bitmaelum/bitmaelum-suite/README.md

 # Mail server

+* You'll need redis.
+Run either locally or via a container.
+Make sure you set the host info in the configuration file `./config.yml`

 * Run the mail-server:

-    ./release/mailv2-server
+    ./release/mailv2-server -config ./config.yml

-    This will run a mailserver on port 2424 over a TLS connection.
+    This will run a mailserver on localhost port 2424 over a TLS connection.

-* The server has no configuration yet.
-There should be a "server.yaml" configuration file in the future.
+    Configuration for the server can be found in `./config.yml`

 ## Paths and files